fleetdm/fleet/docs/REST API/rest-api.md

 #### Example

-Get aggregate status counts of MDM profiles applying to macOS and Windows hosts enrolled to Fleet that are not assigned to any team.
+Get aggregate status counts of profiles for to macOS and Windows hosts that are assigned to "No team".

 `GET /api/v1/fleet/mdm/profiles/summary`